Azerbaijan travel guide

 Many cars are poorly maintained, and the standard of driving is erratic.
 Accidents are common, mainly due to poor or reckless driving and inconsistent enforcement of traffic rules.
 One-way only signs are often ignored and road closures and diversions are not marked.
 Traffic lights are often switched to flashing amber at night, which means both directions can proceed with caution.

 There are a variety of taxi options available in Baku including private hire, app-based, and London-style metered cabs.
-Some visitors have reported being severely over-charged by local taxis, particularly from the airport into Baku city centre.
+Some visitors have reported being severely over-charged by local taxis.
 When using taxis you should agree a fare up front, or make sure the taxi meter is switched on.
 You should also check that the taxi has working seatbelts.

 Take care when driving particularly at night.
 Many roads are of poor quality and badly lit.